18F/ux-guide/_pages/our-approach/meet-people-where-they-are.md

 - What is our partner agency’s design awareness and ability?
 - Who in their agency already does design?
 Does that person have a full-time design role or is design the side job of an engineer, program manager, etc.
+- How does the partner learn from those most impacted by design decisions?
 - How often does our partner team prototype new ideas?
 - How often does our partner team engage in critique?
+- How do product changes ladder up to service design or organizational considerations?

 By initially assessing design maturity, we're able to help our partners increase their skills over time, and better measure how far they’ve come.